david-a-wheeler/flawfinder/INSTALL.md

 ## 1. PIP

-For many, the simple approach is to first install Python (2.7 or something in the 3.* series).
-Then use "pip" to install flawfinder (this will normally download the package):
+For many, the simple approach is to first install Python (2.7 or something reasonable in the 3.X series).
+Then use `pip` to install flawfinder
+(this will normally download the package):

 `pip install flawfinder`